MehmetAlicanNoyan/FP_AI_Bootcamp_Session_5/README.md

 - Challenge 5: Do one step gradient descent

+If you would like to explore NNs in depth, [Nielsen's book](http://neuralnetworksanddeeplearning.com/) is a great start.

-NNs are plotted using [this great tool.](http://alexlenail.me/NN-SVG/index.html)
+NNs are plotted using [this tool.](http://alexlenail.me/NN-SVG/index.html)

 This challenge is prepared by [Mehmet Alican Noyan](https://twitter.com/malicannoyan).